Distributional Robustness Bounds Generalization Errors: Main Results

-This explains the power of the proposed surrogate DRO framework, i.e., \eqref{eq:surrogate-dist-robust-opt} and \eqref{eq:surrogate-dist-robust-opt-eps}, to reduce the (expected) generalization error of a data-driven machine learning model: By conducting distributionally robust optimization, the robustness measures, which build the upper bounds of generalization errors (see Theorems \ref{thm:gen-error-absolute} and \ref{thm:gen-error-relative}), are reduced.
+We summarize the power of the proposed surrogate DRO framework, i.e., \eqref{eq:surrogate-dist-robust-opt-eps} [and \eqref{eq:surrogate-dist-robust-opt} in Appendix \ref{append:general-case-whole-space}], in reducing the generalization error of a data-driven machine learning model: By conducting distributionally robust optimization, the robustness measures, which build the upper bounds of generalization errors (see Theorem \ref{thm:gen-error-absolute} in the main body and Theorem \ref{thm:gen-error-relative} in Appendix \ref{append:general-case-whole-space}), are reduced.
 To be short, \begin{quote}

 \end{quote}